osedoe/CodeWarsChallenges/AdjacentElementsProduct/readme.md

 # Adjacent Elements Product

+// This challenge comes from CodeFights, not CodeWars

 Given an array of integers, find the pair of adjacent elements that has the largest product and return that product.

 - Example